oyyblin/galaxy-docs/doc-guides/1-dashboard-tutorial/step-3-deploy-core.md

 # Step 3 - Deploy an NFT Core Contract

-## About NFT Core on Galaxy Dashboard
+## About NFT Core on Galxe Dashboard

-- Users can deploy and view NFT contracts in their respective space on Galaxy Dashboard.
+- Users can deploy and view NFT contracts in their respective space on Galxe Dashboard.
-- Galaxy supported network: BSC, ETHEREUM, MATIC, FANTOM
+- Galxe supported network: BSC, ETHEREUM, MATIC, FANTOM
-- User-supported network: MATIC (For other chains, please contact Galaxy for assistance.)
+- User-supported network: MATIC (For other chains, please contact Galxe for assistance.)
-- The NFT Core on Galaxy Dashboard is a general NFT ERC 721 contract.
-(For ERC 1155, Non-transferrable, Fee/Capped module or any specific requirement, please contact Galaxy for assistance.)
+- The NFT Core on Galxe Dashboard is a general NFT ERC 721 contract.
+(For ERC 1155, Non-transferrable, Fee/Capped module or any specific requirement, please contact Galxe for assistance.)

 ## Deploy a new NFT contract